 Be stringent in color choice

 Color is the power that can either strengthen or ruin other design decisions.
 Choosing the color palette, remember that colors influence user perception.
 Studying color psychology is helpful to make choices that transfer the right message.
 Attention to traditional color theory will help to find the color combinations that will look elegant and harmonic.
-One more popular issue is choosing between light or dark background: the solution is mostly based on the type of content website presents.
+One more popular issue is choosing between light or dark background: the solution is mostly based on the type of content the website presents.
 Text-based websites usually use light and airy interfaces while visual-based ones can apply a dark background to make the images look deeper and more stylish.

 Apply recognizable visual prompts and associations